 Answer all questions to confirm your eligibility.
 Once you receive a confirmation email, you will be able to access the body of the application.
-If you do not receive this email within 1 hour of submitting the eligibility test, check your spam folder; if you do not find the email there, contact the AFTD Research Administrative Assistant (sdemarco@theaftd.org) for assistance.
-Questions about eligibility determinations should be referred to the AFTD Director of Research and Grants (dniehoff@theaftd.org).
+If you do not receive this email within 1 hour of submitting the eligibility test, check your spam folder; if you do not find the email there, or have questions about eligibility determinations, contact research@theaftd.org for assistance.